 Please ensure your proposal meets the following outcomes:

-- Young people feel positive about living in their room
+- Young people feel positive about moving on to their own accommodation

-- There is an increase in the organisations resources to transform the rooms of young people
+- There is an increase in the partnering member organisations resources to help young people moving on

 All applicants need to be a member of the Centrepoint Partnering Scheme, registered with Charities Trust, and meet one of the following criteria: